In this section

-The Pediatric Epilepsy Center at Children's Hospital of Wisconsin specializes in the diagnosis and treatment of children with epilepsy.
+The Epilepsy Center at Children's Hospital of Wisconsin specializes in the diagnosis and treatment of children with epilepsy.
 All children with epilepsy are unique.
 Our epileptologists take great care in developing personalized treatment plans for each one of their patients based on his/her specific diagnosis and needs.

 Why choose us for your child's epilepsy treatment?

-Children's Hospital's neurology and neurosurgery program is ranked among the nation's best, according to U.S. News & World Report's 2016-17 Best Children's Hospitals report.
+The Neurosciences Center at Children's Hospital of Wisconsin is ranked among the nation's best, according to U.S. News & World Report's 2016-17 Best Children's Hospitals report.
 We are committed to providing the best care to your child.
 Our program offers many advantages: